Steven Ware handled the pressure like a seasoned veteran.

 Seven riders after the introductions, with the crowd roaring, Ware covered Courageous Clyde with a high-mark ride of 76, earning him a horseback ride around the arena.

 Being the featured rider helped.

-“It really gets you pumped up to ride that bull a lot harder,” he said before heading to Olympia for a ride tonight.
-“Even though you have to give 100 percent and really concentrate every ride, that really makes you want to go out there get a ride.”
-The horseback ride for the event winners each performance was something else as the horse reared up when Ware bumped him with his spurs, bringing another roar from the crowd.
+“It really gets you pumped up to ride that bull a lot harder,” he said before heading to Olympia for a ride Saturday night.
+“Even though you have to give 100 percent and really concentrate every ride, that really makes you want to go out there and get a ride.”

 Most of the cowboys in all events had a much tougher time than Ware.
 Only two of nine ropers caught their calves and then they struggled getting them tied.
 The fastest time was 17.8, which won’t win anything by the time the rodeo ends with a performance at 8 tonight and 2:30 Sunday.

 Seven straight steer wrestlers missed and only two of 10 got steers down.
 The leading 8.8-second run is unlikely to win a paycheck.